 Public Access

 The Permit holder will not prevent public access to the Land or parts of the Land unless written approval to do so has been obtained from the Manager.
-The Permit holder will not prevent public access to the Land or parts of the Land unless that land has been closed to the public under the Conservation Act.
-Where public closure has occurred, the Permit holder is deemed to have been given approval to trespass the public for unlawful entry.
+The Permit holder will not prevent public access to the Land or parts of the Land unless written approval to do so has been obtained from the Manager, except during emergency situations, or to meet immediate health and safety management requirements.
+Where approval is given the Permit holder is deemed to have been given delegated approval to trespass the public from the Land.

 Removal of Material